Clinical UM Guideline

 Discussion/General Information

 Individuals with impaired mobility often require physical assistance in lifting and transferring.
 Numerous medical conditions (such as, arthritis, muscular dystrophy, and neuromuscular diseases) can lead to limited mobility as a result of pain, joint stiffness or muscle weakness.
 Individuals are often not able to move from a sitting position to a standing position without the assistance of another person or a device.
-Devices such as seat lift mechanisms have been employed to ease transfers and prevent injuries to the individual, caregiver, or both (CMS, 2005).
+Devices such as seat lift mechanisms have been employed to ease transfers and prevent injuries to the individual, caregiver, or both.
 The seat lift mechanism assistive devices are utilized in the individual’s home or place of residence.
 In establishing medical necessity for the seat lift, the Centers for Medicare and Medicaid Services (CMS) states the seat lift must be included in the physician's course of treatment, that it is likely to affect improvement or arrest or retard deterioration in the individual's condition, and that the severity of the condition is such that the alternative would be chair or bed confinement (CMS, 1989).

 Definitions